 I can see why Daniel Smith uses this as the warm red in its beginner set, because it is a bright, fun orangey-red which paints out bold color easily.
 A semi-opaque color, it offers some contrast to the typical transparent colors like quin rose and phthalo blue.
 I happen to prefer more transparent colors, but there is also something handy about an opaque color with a bit of heft to it, especially in bold colors like this one.
 I’ve found it especially useful for pop color details: flowers, a red coat, or a woodpecker’s crest.

 I don’t find it to be an optimal mixer.
 It is so bold that it overwhelms most mixes, even Phthalo Blue (!).
-It makes bold oranges, but doesn’t make purple at all.
+It makes bold oranges with yellow, but doesn’t make purple at all.
 Instead, with blue, it makes a range of muted (muddy) earthy maroons, browns, grays, and blacks.
-That said, if you’re not going to fill your palette with earth tones (as you know I’m loathe to do), Pyrrol Scarlet can be a nice option for making browns with blue.
+That might be what you want!
+The very dark black with Phthalo Blue GS is pretty convenient for night skies.